amphib24/powershell/README.md

 # powershell

-Welcome to my PowerShell repo!
-This repo contains a few powershell scripts I have written for various projects and labs.
-My goal with this repo is to showcase my ability to use PowerShell for various task relevant to real world scenarios in cybersecurity.
-I hope you enjoy!
+Welcome to my PowerShell repository!
+This repo contains a few PowerShell scripts I have developed for various projects and labs.
+The scripts were developed through cybersecurity labs and hands-on projects, with the intention of demonstrating applied learning in real-world scenarios common to cybersecurity environments

+# Disclaimer
+Any code demonstrated in this repository is for educational purposes only and is not intended to be used for illegal or malicious activity.